Croxley Green

 Croxley Green is both a village and a suburb of Rickmansworth in Hertfordshire, England.
 It is also a civil parish.
-Located on the A412 between Watford to the north-east and Rickmansworth to the south-west, it is approximately 20 mi north-west of central London.
+Located on the A412 between Watford to the northeast and Rickmansworth to the southwest, it is approximately 20 mi northwest of central London.
+It purportedly has the longest village green in England with a length of 1,207.5 metres.

 Croxley Green has changed considerably in the years since John Dickinson built paper mills in the area.
 The area has grown into a semi-urban community, thanks to Croxley tube station on the Metropolitan line providing connections to London's West End at Baker Street and stations through to the City at Aldgate.

 The population at the 2011 Census was 12,562.
 Croxley Green is a part of the UK Parliament constituency, South West Hertfordshire.
 Gagan Mohindra is the Member of Parliament since the December 2019 United Kingdom general election.

 History

 Croxley Green has a large village green.

 In 1830, John Dickinson built Croxley Mill adjacent to the Grand Junction Canal, since 1929 part of the Grand Union Canal.
 John Dickinson Stationery produced Croxley Script.
 Dickinson Square and Dickinson Avenue are named after the paper mill owner and contain houses built by the company for their workers at the end of the 19th century.
 The mill closed in 1980.

 Croxley Green was historically part of the parish of Rickmansworth, which was included in the Watford Poor Law Union from 1835.
 When sanitary districts were created in 1872, the parish of Rickmansworth, including Croxley Green, therefore became part of the Watford Rural Sanitary District, which in turn became Watford Rural District in 1894.

 Croxley Green became part of Rickmansworth Urban District on its creation on 15 April 1898.
 On 1 April 1974, the urban district was abolished and the village became part of the Three Rivers District.
 The civil parish of Croxley Green was created on 1 April 1986, covering the eastern part of the former Rickmansworth Urban District and an adjoining area transferred from the parish of Sarratt.